SysKitTeam/docs-point/docs/ai-in-syskit-point/enable-ai-features.md

 * Allow AI to make changes in your environment.
   * AI features only deliver findings and recommendations.

 The [Sensitivity Label Recommendations](features/sensitivity-label-recommendations.md) report uses machine learning with no LLM involved.
-Is is part of Syskit Point's standard functionality and are not controlled by the Point AI setting.
+It is part of Syskit Point's standard functionality and are not controlled by the Point AI setting.

 ## Disable Point AI